gsilver/orgcharter/README.md

 # Orgcharter

 Add a CSV export to Orgcharter.
-Collect the html prices.
+Collect the html prizes.

+TODO: output list of lists (of lists, &c)

+## Setup
 Clone repo

 cd to repo